B&O Beoplay H9 Review

 The thing that’s easily establishing the H9 apart from the crowd has to be the clear, crisp sound quality, not to mention the subtle noise-cancellation.
 There’s a quality line here: in comparison to the H9i, there’s a more developed ANC and a new bass port this time.

 With that said, you wouldn’t expect anything less than stellar from a pair of $500 headphones.
-The sound quality of the H9 is fantastic, with crisp high, perfect bass delivery, and nicely balanced sound stage.
+The sound quality of the H9 is fantastic, with crisp high, perfect bass delivery, and a nicely balanced sound stage.
 But, there’s a lack of aptX or aptX GD designation at Hi-Res through Bluetooth.
 High-end audiophiles may face some disappointment here.

 The price might be a big hurdle for the brand.
 With similar models available from other fan-favorite companies like Bose, users might not find much incentive to come to B&O. But, for the extra cash, you are getting a longer-lasting battery.
 The exact amount is about 25% more than before, standing at about 22 hours of use per charge.
 It will last longer if you don’t listen on higher volumes.